 - mobile amusement rides.

-- the stabiliser restraining mechanism failing
+- if the stabiliser locking mechanism fails

 - in good condition

-- operating correctly
+- operate correctly

 - free of defects

 - inspected and maintained in accordance with the manufacturer’s recommendations and/or guidance provided in relevant technical codes and standards.

 The locking mechanism for manually extended VLC stabilisers should include two separate latching devices for each stabiliser and at least one of these should be automatically operated (e.g. a manually operated securing pin and an automatic spring latch).

 PCBUs must also ensure workers who drive/operate the vehicles are provided with appropriate instruction, training and supervision regarding the use of the stabiliser or outrigger and their locking mechanisms.
 The training should relate to the specific make and model of plant and be documented.